pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 ### Version

 Usually, components in a cluster are in the same version.
-It is recommended to configure `spec.<pd/tidb/tikv/pump>.baseImage` and `spec.version`, if you need to configure different version for different components, you can configure `spec.<pd/tidb/tikv/pump>.version`.
+It is recommended to configure `spec.<pd/tidb/tikv/pump>.baseImage` and `spec.version`, if you need to configure different versions for different components, you can configure `spec.<pd/tidb/tikv/pump>.version`.
 Here are the formats of the parameters:

 - `spec.version`: the format is `imageTag`, such as `v4.0.0`